aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### count {#count--}

-Gets or set the count of axis bins
+Gets or sets the count of axis bins

 ```javascript
 count : number;